 Washington, D.C.

-Defenders of Wildlife scientist Laura Nunes has been selected to join the Environmental Data Science Innovation & Inclusion Lab’s third cohort of working groups.
+Defenders of Wildlife scientist Laura Nunes has been selected to join the Environmental Data Science Innovation & Impact Lab’s third cohort of working groups.
 ESIIL, a National Science Foundation-funded center led by the University of Colorado Boulder, convenes independently organized research teams each year to apply innovative insights and solutions to critical ecological challenges.
 This year’s cohort includes 10 working groups that will work to advance ESIIL’s mission of bringing integrative approaches to environmental data science.

 Image